SPEAK YOUR FEAR...

 MyPath Bibliotherapy is a self healing practice based on insight and research into the universal nature of story in all human experience.
 In 2013, I wrote the first of the storytelling workshop manuals for Indigan Storyteller.
-Since that time Indigan conducted dozens of storytelling workshops and performance events.
-My research over the years led me to five countries and throughout the Midwest of the United States.
+In the next few years, Indigan conducted dozens of storytelling workshops and performance events.
+My research led me to five countries and throughout the Midwest of the United States.
 In 2015 I wrote the "Five Layers of Story" philosophy which illustrates the hidden origins of power story has in shaping the narrative of our lives.
 Click here to go to the "Layers of Story" page.

 My commitment to improvement naturally led to the continuous evolution of the bibliotherapy practice.
 In the beginning days, Indigan was about preparing storytellers for stage performance, much like NPR's "The Moth".
 MyPath's process and practice still provides an educational experience for anyone simply wishing to learn storytelling craft.
 As time went on I realized many persons attending our workshops were grappling with significant events in their lives like births, deaths, marriage, and so on.
 Often, their stories centered on very traumatic or challenging events.
 As my research continued I began to shape the MyPath Bibliotherapy Workshops in alignment with Acceptance and Commitment Therapy (ACT) principles and practices.
 By going through the process of shaping their stories in the workshop, practicing and ultimately sharing on stage, it became apparent many experienced a healing moment.
 Before going through the process it was as if they lived under that story... their recollection was so rigid because they memory-cycled through the events the same way every time and couldn't escape the outcome.
-During the workshop these persons deconstructed all of their story elements and revised their story so it was stage ready.
-By doing so, in a safe environment, they took ownership of the story, freeing them to move forward on their path in life.
+During the workshop our participants deconstruct their story elements and revise their story so to become stage ready.
+By doing so, in a safe environment, they take ownership of the story, freeing them to move forward on their path in life.
 When stories are shared on stage, the audience always reflects back empathy and support because so many audience members have experienced very similar events.

 MyPath Bibliotherapy expands on the practice and process foundation established by Indigan Storyteller by creating healing events for entire communities where mass trauma events took place.
 At the same time MyPath continues to provide storytelling workshops and performances for individuals.